ShinjiKatoA16/UCSY-sw-eng/linux-python.md

 Python2 and Python3 are included in Ubuntu desktop.

 # Installing Python package
+Python package such as numpy may not be installed in default Python package.
+There are several ways to install additional package.

+- Use Linux package management tool (apt).
+Each user do not need to install, but super user previledge is necessary
+- Use Python package management tool (PIP or CONDA).
+User can install different level of packages in each directory.
+Super user previledge is not necessary.

 Python packages such as numpy can be installed using PIP.
 It is installed in each user's environment, so sudo is not necessary.